 Final Corrections, Approval, and Signatures

 Following the thesis examination, all changes and corrections required by the thesis examination committee and the Graduate School must be incorporated into the final draft.
 The graduate student then submits the revised thesis to the Graduate Office for approval.
-After receiving approval from the Graduate School, the student must have a minimum of four copies of the thesis made.
-The final thesis and all four copies must meet all specifications of this thesis guide.
-The final thesis (original plus four copies) must all be signed by each member of the thesis advisory committee and must be on 20# white paper.
+After receiving approval from the Graduate School, the student must have a minimum of four copies of the thesis made that meet all specifications of the thesis guide.
+The final thesis must be signed by each member of the thesis advisory committee and must be on 20# white paper.

 It is the graduate student's responsibility to check the thesis guide for proper arrangements and page numbering on each thesis.
 See the Graduate School web site for final thesis due dates.

 Binding, Shipping, and Microfilming Fees

 The graduate student must decide how many copies need to be bound (minimum of four) and go to the Technical Services Office of the Steen Library for payment of fees for binding, shipping costs, and microfilming.
 The graduate student obtains a receipt for payment of fees and brings a copy of the receipt to the Graduate School.

 Submission of Final Copies of Thesis

 Each of the final theses should be placed in a separate envelope with a copy of the cover page taped to the front of the envelope.
 The graduate student takes the final copies, along with the receipt for binding, shipping, and microfilming, to the Graduate School for the Dean of Graduate Studies to sign.
 The Graduate School then sends all copies to the Steen Library for binding.
-After binding, two copies will be retained by the Library, one copy will be sent to the thesis director, one copy will be sent to the graduate student's major department, and the original bound manuscript will be sent to the graduate student.
+After binding, one copy will be retained by the Library, one copy will be sent to the thesis director, one copy will be sent to the graduate student's major department, and the original bound manuscript will be sent to the graduate student.

 Checklist of Procedures

 - Enroll in a thesis course / prepare and submit thesis proposal